 Dr. Littaua has a Bachelor of Science degree in Physical Therapy from the University of the Philippines and earned her medical degree from the University of the East.
 She subsequently completed residency training in physical medicine and rehabilitation at the University of Pittsburgh Medical Center and was employed in a physical medicine and rehabilitation practice in Pittsburgh for two years prior to joining Sheltering Arms.
 She is a member of the American Academy of Physical Medicine and Rehabilitation and the Association of Academic Physiatrists.

-Dr. Littaua provides inpatient physical medicine and rehabilitation consultation services at area hospitals and sees outpatients at the Sheltering Arms Maple Center.
+Dr. Littaua provides inpatient physical medicine and rehabilitation consultation services at area hospitals and sees outpatients at the Sheltering Arms Reynolds Center.
 Her areas of clinical expertise include rehabilitation of orthopedic conditions, such as post-operative joint and back care, rehabilitation of neurologic conditions, such as traumatic brain injury, stroke, spinal cord injury and neurodegenerative disease, and amputee management.
 She also performs electrodiagnostic studies (EMG-NCV) to diagnose various nervous system disorders.
 In addition to her clinical interests, Dr. Littaua enjoys spending time with her family, dancing, photography, music and travel.

 This physician sees patients at the following locations.